Home » Recipes » Gambas al Pil Pil Tapas Recipe (Garlic Prawns with Chili)

 • Don’t add the paprika when the oil is too hot as it will burn the paprika.
 If the oil is smoking, it is too hot.

-Prawns – Raw uncooked prawns with tails around 2-3 inches work great for this recipe.
+Prawns (shrimp) – Raw uncooked prawns with tails around 2-3 inches (5-7.5 cm) work great for this recipe.
 Frozen prawns also work well, just make sure you thaw them first before cooking.
-Shrimp can also be used, however, shrimp tend to be smaller than prawns.
+The best way to thaw prawns is leaving them in the fridge overnight.

 Garlic – Garlic is a major ingredient for this recipe and 5 cloves may seem excessive to some.
-Don’t worry the garlic is sliced super fine and will fry with the oil, quickly turning the garlic transparent and infusing the oil and shrimp with garlicy goodness!
+Don’t worry the garlic is sliced super fine and will fry with the oil, quickly turning the garlic transparent and infusing the oil and shrimp with garlicky goodness.

-Paprika – It is typical to use sweet paprika for seafood recipes in Spain, however, we decided to give our Gambas a little heat and used spicy smoked paprika.
+Paprika – It’s typical to use sweet paprika for seafood recipes in Spain, however, for this recipe I decided to give our gambas a little heat and used spicy smoked paprika.
 The result is a subtle layering of heat thanks to the spicy paprika, along with the heat from the chili.
+You can also choose to use sweet paprika instead.

 Olive oil – We use Extra Virgin Olive Oil for this recipe.
-Sure EVOO is expensive, but there is plenty of flavor and this is one such dish that you’ll want plenty of fresh bread handy for a good mop of the delicious paprika and chili-infused oil.
+Sure EVOO is more expensive, but it has a great flavor and is the healthiest option, and this is one such dish that you’ll want plenty of fresh bread handy for a good mop of the delicious paprika and chili-infused oil.

 a tapas serving of gambas al pil pil